aakashraawat/Obstacle-Avoidance-ROS/README.md

 ## Overview

-This ROS project implements obstacle avoidance for a robot using [insert your obstacle avoidance technique or algorithm here, e.g., "Laser-based obstacle avoidance"].
+This ROS project implements obstacle avoidance for a robot using [ "Laser-based obstacle avoidance"].

 ## Prerequisites